-6. Why couldn't Horizon Client distribute OPSWAT on-demand Client on macOS devices?
+6. Why couldn't Horizon Client distribute OPSWAT on-demand Client on devices?

 This is a known issue if you are running Horizon Client version 5.4.x and previous versions and your administrators do not add any parameters into CLI on UAG.
 As a workaround solution, you should add parameters to the CLI on UAG, such as /log 1 as the below screenshot to fix it.

-For more information about parameters available on OPSWAT Client, you can visit this guideline.
+For more information about parameters available on OPSWAT Client, you can visit this document.

 This article was last updated on 2020-09-23